Manufacturing Analytics Vendor Selection Checklist for 2026

 Demand Live Connector Demos

-Do not accept a demo on vendor-managed sample data for connectivity evaluation.
 Bring your actual data source list — ERP version, PLC types, MES platform name — and ask the vendor to demonstrate data flowing from your system type into their platform during the evaluation.
+Do not accept demos on vendor-managed sample data.

 Conn · 02